 As well as on-the-pitch odds, Cardiff City manager odds are always popular, considering that their ownership has a reputation for hiring and firing managers on a regular basis.

 Cardiff City are a professional football club located in the city of Cardiff, Wales.
 They are the only club from outside of England to win the FA Cup.
-The club currently play in England’s second tier, the Championship.
+The club currently play in England’s top tier, the Premier League.

 The history of Cardiff City begins in 1899.
 Like many other football clubs founded around that period, members of the Riverside Cricket Club were looking for a sport to play during the winter months, so Riverside AFC were formed.